rocky-linux/documentation/docs/books/learning_ansible/07-working-with-filters.md

 ```

-A character string can be transformed into upper or lower case :
+A character string can be transformed into upper or lower case:

 ```
 - name: Lowercase a string of characters